MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 Setup follows the same process as any other community.
 However, this templatized community removes much of the work for setup and on-going community management.
 Upon creation, the community includes a cover photo, description, and onboarding checklist right out of the box.
 Admins can customize the community however needed.

 >[!NOTE]
-> To create this community, Microsoft 365 Copilot licenses must be present on the tenant.
-Those licenses need not be assigned to the network admin or corporate communicator.
+> To create this community, Microsoft 365 Copilot licenses must be _present_ on the tenant.
+However, those licenses don't need to be assigned to the network admin or  corporate communicator.

 :::image type="content" source="./media/engage/admin/engage-copilot-adoption-new-community.png>" alt-text="Screenshot shows what Copilot adoption community page looks like.":::